monitea/repo-analyser/README.md

 ]
 ```
 3. `mailmap` file in ```.mailmap``` format that will be used as default mailmap if no mailmap file is available in your repository.
 See https://git-scm.com/docs/gitmailmap.
 Optional.
 If your repository contains its own `.mailmap` file, it will be used.
 If your repository does not have `.mailmap`
 file, but you provide `mailmap` file in `input` folder, this will be used.
 Not providing `.mailmap` file may result in confusing results, as different user emails will be recognized as different users.
-See linked document.
+See linked document. `Here file name must be WITHOUT leading dot`

 # Folder structure
 `data_loader` python sources for analyser